jwellman1307/SafeSpend-App/README.md

 ## Testing Completed

-SpendGuard V1 was tested for:
+SpendGuard has been tested for:

 - Fresh install behavior
 - App uninstall and reinstall